AceDataCloud/SunoAPI/README.md

 <p><img src="https://cdn.acedata.cloud/a0mn5e.png" width="500" class="m-auto"></p>

-Next, we must fill in the lyrics and style to customize the generated song, specifying the following content:
+Next, you must fill in the lyrics and style to customize the generated song, specifying the following content:

-- lyric: lyric text
+- lyric: Lyrics text
-- custom: set to `true`, representing custom generation; this parameter defaults to false, representing using `prompt` generation.
+- custom: Set to `true`, representing custom generation.
+This parameter defaults to false, representing using `prompt` for generation.
-- style: the style of the song, optional.
+- style: The style of the song, optional.
-- continue_at: the time in seconds to continue the existing audio.
+- continue_at: The time in seconds to continue the existing audio.
 For example, 213.5 means continue to 3 minutes and 33.5 seconds.

-The example for filling out is as follows:
+An example of filling it out is as follows:

 <p><img src="https://cdn.acedata.cloud/zp9s42.png" width="500" class="m-auto"></p>